Madison Beer Stuns In Blue Tie-Dye Outfit

 “How does one just… look like that?” questioned another fan.

-Shortly after posting, Beer limited the comments on this particular post.
+Shortly after it was uploaded, Beer limited the comments on her post.

 As The Inquisitr previously reported, Beer has been particularly active on social media lately.
-Yesterday, she took to Instagram to share yet another stunning photo of herself.
-In this particular post, she sported a collared Fendi top and matching tiny shorts.
+Yesterday, she took to Instagram to share yet another stunning snap of herself.
+In that update, she sported a collared Fendi top and matching tiny shorts.
 She wore her hair up in a high pony and accessorized with a small white purse.
 The post racked up well over 3 million likes.